-I have been lucky enough to visit Liverpool on five occasions but each time, I have heard the same thing: “There is no use in spending that much time in Liverpool!”
-Most people outside of the United Kingdom seem to overlook Liverpool and think that it only comes down to The Cavern Club and Anfield, and believe me, they could not be more wrong!
-This wonderful city has a lot to offer, and I am going to try and show you that John Lennon was right in saying that “there is a lot to do in Liddypool.”
+Most people outside of the United Kingdom seem to overlook Liverpool and think that it only comes down to The Cavern Club and Anfield, but they could not be more wrong!
+This wonderful city has a lot to offer, and John Lennon was right in saying that “there is a lot to do in Liddypool.”

 From Lerpoole to Liverpool